Orderitto: best for branded direct ordering

 The average independent restaurant runs on a 3-5% net profit margin.
 Giving 25-30% of online order revenue to a third-party app erases the margin entirely on those orders.

-Source: National Restaurant Association Operations Report · 2024DoorDash's marketplace take rate from restaurants ranges from 13% on basic plans to 30% on Premier plans, before promotional add-ons.
+Source: National Restaurant Association Operations Report · 2024DoorDash's marketplace delivery commission ranges from 15% on Basic to 30% on Premier; pickup is listed separately at 6%.

 Source: DoorDash Merchant Pricing (public site) · 2026Uber Eats charges restaurants 15-30% commission per delivery order depending on plan tier (Basic, Plus, Premium).